Release year: 2018/2020

 No, it’s not Arditi’s best – but I have to admit, I can’t say which album would be my absolute favourite – and it doesn’t break new ground.
 But at the same time, the devil is in the details and there are enough of subtle inflections to the established Arditi sound to make this worthwhile to followers of the group.
 As already said, it feels darker and more oppressive than previous works.
 From time to time, the martialism gives way for brooding passages of dark ambience which proclaim not the glory of heroism, but the somber gravitas of conflict and death.

-Casual listeners may well that the previous albums provide enough of Arditi’s martial, neoclassical industrial for them.
+Casual listeners may well find that the previous albums provide enough of Arditi’s martial, neoclassical industrial for them.
 I don’t blame them, for reasons stated above.
 However, considering that Arditi’s material is always of a respectable quality and there’s not an absolute abundance of albums from them – I count seven full-lenght albums in 17 years – I for one welcome an addition to their discography.

 Bloodtheism proves indeed that Arditi still have their deserved place at the forefront of martial industrial even in this new decade.